The PTE writing section may seem intimidating, especially the part where you are required to write an essay.

 Paragraph 4: Conclusion – sum up the arguments you made in paragraphs 1 and 2

-Each of these paragraphs need only be a few sentences long to clearly get your point across.
+Each of these paragraphs needs only be a few sentences long to clearly get your point across.
 Again, for more information about essay structure methods, our PTE “write essay’ webinar is a great place to start!
 In addition, check out this great article about writing essay conclusions in English.

 PTE Writing Bonus Tip: Brush up on your academic vocabulary!

 “I am a native speaker of English who has published academic articles in the past and I STILL didn’t get full vocabulary points on the PTE.
 I got an 89, so I’m not that upset – but my score really illustrates to me how important it is to know the vocabulary that the PTE is looking for” – Kaia, E2 PTE student.

 How can you build this vocabulary?
 Well, you can READ!
 Read newspaper articles, read novels, read autobiographies, read whatever you can get your hands on!
 Reading not only increases your vocabulary, but it also enhances your understanding of context.
 We’ve all had an experience where we’ve attempted to use a new and exciting ‘big word’, only to have someone point out that we’ve used it incorrectly!